Salamanders of Guatemala

 Many species, especially those found in the highlands, have restricted ranges.
 This makes them vulnerable to habitat loss and threat of emerging amphibian diseases such as salamander chytrid fungus, also known as BSal.
 One aim of Indigo Expeditions work in the Central Guatemalan Highlands of Alta Verapaz is to monitor the populations of salamander at our study site to help conserve the species present and, in partnership with Universidad de Valle de Guatemala (UVG) and CCFC, monitor the disease status of those populations.

-So far Indigo Expeditions has confirmed that at least three species of salamanders are present at our site in the Alta Verapaz as part of our Xucaneb Amphibian Project, two of which (Bolitoglossa mulleri and B. helmrichi) are only known from a few populations in Guatemala.
+So far Indigo Expeditions has confirmed that at least three species of salamanders are present at our site in the Alta Verapaz as part of our amphibian conservation work, two of which (Bolitoglossa mulleri and B. helmrichi) are only known from a few populations in Guatemala.

 Laguna del Tigre